Post-Purchase Marketing: How to Engage Customers After They Buy

 What is an example of the post-purchase process?

-In ecommerce, the post-purchase process specifically refers to the confirmation page of the Transaction Moment, in which customers have completed payment and have received acknowledgement of their purchase.
+In ecommerce, the post-purchase process specifically refers to the Confirmation and Thank You Pages of the Transaction Moment, in which customers have completed payment and have received acknowledgement of their purchase.
 By this point customers have moved from an exploratory mindset (considering various products or services) to a more narrowly-defined buying mindset.
-Order confirmation pages provide unique, immediate opportunities to connect with consumers and generate additional revenue through the best offers at the best time.
+Order confirmation and thank you pages provide unique, immediate opportunities to connect with consumers and generate additional revenue through the best offers at the best time.

 These moments are a valuable opportunity for companies to generate ancillary revenue from add-on products or services, or to introduce other relevant offers based on the item(s) in the customer’s cart.
 For example, on its confirmation pages, the Cinemark movie theater chain offers gift cards for purchase (inspiring customer loyalty and increasing revenue), as well as compelling third-party offers from leading brands.